FlorianShabani/MarioKart-AI/README.md

 The neural network outputs are : Speed up, do Nothing, Slow down, and Turn right, Turn Left or do Nothing.
 (Use boost - to be implemented)

 To see the results, download the jar (or run kart/main/TestKart - main) and place the MarioKartMNNF file in your desktop.

+(The "setup" is the code used by most of my programs as a library to start my canvas and basic draw() and tick() loops (Both run N times per second as specified in the constructor.
+The tick method is method that upates the state of the game).
+All the main classes implement the Manager interface and then start the Window in the main function)

 ![Animation2](https://user-images.githubusercontent.com/86021222/152413801-7f88d220-f123-4b84-97f1-4e12577c022b.gif)